-For detailed information on Rumba file locations on supported platforms, see Rumba file locations for Windows XP and Rumba file locations for Vista, Windows 7 and 8.
+For detailed information on Rumba file locations on supported platforms, see File locations.

 Rumba installations before Rumba 7.0

 Rumba detects the existence of previous 32-bit Rumba and OnWeb Web-to-Host products.
 Installation does not continue until these are removed.
 For large SMS deployments, it is strongly advised that you create separate SMS packages for removing previous versions of the product and installing the new version.